-24 Decision of 4 April 2011, para.
-10: "the Chamber, being keen to expedite the proceedings and avoid any unnecessary delays"; see also Decision of 2 May 2011, para.
-15. 11.
-Kenya also filed the "Request for Assistance on behalf of the Government of the Republic of Kenya pursuant to Article 93(1) and Rule 194"25(hereinafter: "Request for Assistance") on 21 April 2011, and the "Application for an Oral Hearing Pursuant to Rule 58 (2)"26 (hereinafter: "Request of 18 May 2011") registered on 18 May 2011.
-12. In the Impugned Decision, the Pre-Trial Chamber denied Kenya's Request of 18 May 2011 to hold an oral hearing at which Kenya requested it hear from an official in charge of investigations in Kenya.27 The Pre-Trial Chamber further decided on the definition of a "case" - adopting the "same person/same conduct test".28 The Pre-Trial Chamber adverted to the lack of information and detail in the documentation provided by Kenya29 and found that only three out of the 29 annexes presented to the Chamber appeared to be of "some direct relevance".30 It found that Kenya had not presented evidence of "any concrete step" taken that would show that it is currently investigating the three suspects in the present case.31 In this context, the Pre-Trial Chamber mentioned Kenya's suggestion to produce additional reports on the development of investigations but did not further reflect upon this request.32 The Pre-Trial Chamber then decided: 70.
-The Appeals Chamber pointed out that the admissibility of the case must be determined "on the basis of the facts as they exist at the time of the proceedings concerning the admissibility challenge".
+for Assistance") on 21 April 2011, and the "Application for an Oral Hearing Pursuant to Rule 58 (2)" (hereinafter: "Request of 18 May 2011") registered on 18 May 2011.

+12. In the Impugned Decision, the Pre-Trial Chamber denied Kenya's Request of 18 May 2011 to hold an oral hearing at which Kenya requested it hear from an official in charge of investigations in Kenya.
+The Pre-Trial Chamber further decided on the definition of a "case" - adopting the "same person/same conduct test".
+The Pre-Trial Chamber adverted to the lack of information and detail in the documentation provided by Kenya and found that only three out of the 29 annexes presented to the Chamber appeared to be of "some direct relevance".
+It found that Kenya had not presented evidence of "any concrete step" taken that would show that it is currently investigating the three suspects in the present case.
+In this context, the Pre-Trial Chamber mentioned Kenya's suggestion to produce additional reports on the development of investigations but did not further reflect upon this request.
+The Pre-Trial Chamber then decided:

+70. The Appeals Chamber pointed out that the admissibility of the case must be determined "on the basis of the facts as they exist at the time of the proceedings concerning the admissibility challenge".
 Thus, in the absence of information, which substantiates the Government of Kenya's challenge that there are ongoing investigations against the three suspects, up until the party filed its Reply, the Chamber considers that there remains a situation of inactivity. [...]

-13. On 6 June 2011, Kenya filed the "Appeal of the Government of Kenya against the 'Decision on the Application by the Government of Kenya Challenging the Admissibility of the Case Pursuant to Article 19(2)(b) of the Statute"33 and submitted its "Document in Support of the 'Appeal of the Government of Kenya against the No: ICC-01/09-01/11 OA 7/18 Allias 25 ICC-01/09-58.
+13. On 6 June 2011, Kenya filed the "Appeal of the Government of Kenya against the 'Decision on the Application by the Government of Kenya Challenging the Admissibility of the Case Pursuant to Article 19(2)(b) of the Statute" and submitted its "Document in Support of the 'Appeal of the Government of Kenya against the 'Decision on the Application by the Government of Kenya Challenging the Admissibility of the Case Pursuant to Article 19(2)(b) of the Statute" on 20 June.

-27 The Pre-Trial Chamber also denied to deal with Kenya's Request for Assistance before the issuance of the Impugned Decision.
-28 Impugned Decision, paras 51-57.
+&lt;sup>27 The Pre-Trial Chamber also denied to deal with Kenya's Request for Assistance before the issuance of the Impugned Decision.

+&lt;sup>28 Impugned Decision, paras 51-57.